 If You Suspect Your Spouse Is Hiding Assets Before Divorce

-Laws and legal processes for dividing assets in divorce depend on each spouse providing full disclosure of all property before asset division.
-If you suspect that your spouse is trying to prevent a fair division of property, consult with a skilled divorce attorney right away.
+A fair and equitable division of assets in a divorce requires each spouse to provide a full disclosure of all property.
+If you suspect that your spouse is trying to prevent a fair division of property by hiding assets, consult with a skilled divorce attorney right away.
 Even if a divorce has not been filed, if you suspect that your spouse is hiding assets, you should consult an experienced attorney to ensure that your rights are protected.

-The lawyers of Nelson, Krueger & Millenbach, LLC, are here to guide you through the sometimes-painstaking process of dividing complex or high-dollar assets.
+The lawyers of Nelson, Krueger & Millenbach, LLC are here to guide you through the process of identifying and dividing complex or high-dollar assets.
 We will take all necessary measures to ensure that your spouse is being honest about the value and location of all assets.

 People Hide Money And Other Property In Many Ways